charlpcronje/charl-cv.devserv.me/src/README.md

 The first update I proposed was to combine all code bases.
 This presented a bigger callenge than I thought for some strange reasons.
 The whole system was written in 1 very, very, very long PHP file.
 I believe it was a 12MB text file.
 What I found out later was that the original developer was in fact blind and coded the whole system with text to speech and knowing almost exactly what line of code did what.
 I was honestly impressed and shocked at the same time.

 - I took some time and I split the file into hundreds of smaller files
 - The first update I did was deploying the same code, but just split into smaller pieces, but just to one server and we created sub-domains for each school, the sub-domain also determined the DB name the system connected to.
-We decided to leave each school on their own database since none of the tables had a `school_id` or any unique identifier that would differenciete each school's data
+We decided to leave each school on their own database since none of the tables had a `school_id` or any unique identifier that would differentiate each school's data
 - During the time I was there the company grew from being 3 people to more than 40 with over 2000 schools using the system with almost a million users.
 Working for this company was a real adventure and I enjoyed every day.
 I loved the people and how the product evolved.

 Web: [https://d6.co.za](https://d6.co.za/education/products/d6-plus/)